watem-sedem/pywatemsedem/docs/installation.rst

 -----------

 When using conda, you can setup the environment using the ``environment.yml`` file included in this repository.
-However, it is important to configure the channel conda-forge as the default channel to get up-to-date scientific and data science packages like gdal:

-.. conda-block:: bash

-    conda config --add channels conda-forge

-    conda config --set channel_priority strict

-Next, you can create the pywatemsedem environment and install pywatemsedem:

 .. code-block:: bash